-To connect the CORE or the DUO, users will need to click the Connect Device button.
-Any compatible devices that are turned On within the vicinity of the PC and Eko Windows application will be recognized in the connection screen.
+To connect an Eko stethoscope, users will need to click the blue Ekot Devices button.
+Any compatible Eko devices that are turned On within the vicinity of the PC and Eko Windows application will be recognized in the connection screen.

 Users will need to click on the corresponding device that they would like to use.
 The Eko Windows application will then return to the home screen and will display the waveforms of the device that has been connected with the application.
 The exception being choosing to pair with a Littmann 3200 which follows a different connection process, detailed in the “Connecting with the Littmann 3200” section below.
+The second generation Eko CORE is only compatible with the Windows 10 platform.
 Only DUOs with firmware version v3.6 and above can successfully connect with a Windows PC.
 If attempting to connect with an incompatible DUO users will receive an error message: